-Intellectual property (IP) is back in focus after US President Trump asked his trade office to look into the issue of China allegedly stealing American technology and IP, and eroding US firms' competitive edge.
+Intellectual property (IP) is back in focus as US President Donald Trump slaps wide-ranging tariffs on China for allegedly stealing American technology and IP, and eroding US firms' competitive edge.

-To grasp what is at stake in these highly emotive accusations and counteraccusations, one needs to understand what intellectual property really is.
+To grasp what is at stake, one needs to understand what intellectual property really is.
 "Intellectual property refers to creations of the mind: inventions; literary and artistic works; and symbols, names and images used in commerce," according to the World Intellectual Property Organization, an intergovernmental body set up to promote the protection of IP worldwide.

 That means if a person or a company comes up with a new idea or product, or a process that offers a new way of doing something, then they are granted an exclusive right over the use of their creation for a certain period of time.
 IP rights are generally enforced by granting patents, trademarks and copyrights to the originators of innovative ideas.